Funky Divas: Critical reception

 In his retrospective review, AllMusic editor Jose F. Promis wrote that "combining sass, elegance, and class with amazing vocals and perfect production, this delightful set stands as one of the 1990s definitive pop albums."
 He found that the album "is basically free of filler" and called it the "era's most diverse, dazzling, and exciting pieces of work."
-In 2011, Rolling Stone magazine ranked the album 60th on its list of the 100 Best Albums of the '90s and second best albums of the 90's by a female group, while Complex magazine listed it 45th on its The 50 Best R&B Albums of the '90s listing in 2017.
+In 2011, Rolling Stone magazine ranked the album 60th on its list of the 100 Best Albums of the '90s and second best album of the 90's by a female group, while Complex magazine listed it 45th on its The 50 Best R&B Albums of the '90s listing in 2017.
 Complex editor Craig Jenkins stated that while "En Vogue's 1990 debut Born to Sing introduced Cindy, Dawn, Maxine, and Terry's throwback quartet-style harmonies to the world, the 1992 follow-up Funky Divas fashioned it into a weapon."
 He found that the album paved the way for other female bands such as TLC and Destiny's Child.
 In 2020, Enio Chiola of PopMatters named it the most "overlooked and underrated" album of the 1990s.